thecml/kubernetes-on-arm/README.md

 curl $SERVICE_IP
 # --> <p>WELCOME TO NGINX</p>

-# 10.0.0.10 is already enabled as a DNS server in your system, see the file /etc/systemd/resolved.conf.d/dns.conf
-# That file makes /etc/resolv.conf use kube-dns also outside of your containers
-kube-config enable-addon dns

 # See which internal cluster services that are running
 kubectl --namespace=kube-system get pods,rc,svc